Culture and Religion

 I started this web site because American political and religious leaders were using the Christian religion to justify the wars in the Middle East.
 This message is emphasized throughout our media, with the ever present phrase 'God bless America' as if our country is exceptional as the conduit for God's master plan during our campaign of dominance over competing cultures and religions in the world.

-I have collected my thoughts into several groups (with the number of topics in each Topic Group is shown below).
+The topics are collected into several groups (with the number of topics in each Topic Group is shown below).
 This list also provides a recent revision history.
 Near the bottom of every topic is a simple tool bar to select either a desired Topic Group or the site map .
-The site map has the site in an outline form, which can be easier to navigate among the various topics within the Topic Groups; in the map each Topic Group has its topics indented below it.
+The site map has the entire site in an outline form, which can be easier to navigate among the various topics within the Topic Groups; in the map each Topic Group has its topics indented below it.